pankeshpatel/DApp-MultiPage-Template/README.md

 - Step 8: Create React components into `pages` directory.
 - Step 9 : configures web3 with a provider from metamask in `web3.js`
 - Step 10: update `factory.js` file with a deployed contract address (specified in `contract-address.txt`)
+- Step 11: Use factory instance in React components (in `pages` directory) to interact with a deployed contract

 ### WebApp and Smart Contract Interaction ###